 - Enter your Incoming Server address in the Host Name field.

 - Type your email address.

 Tap Next to configure the Outgoing Mail Server.

 - Enter the Outgoing Server address in the Host Name field.

-Tap Next to verify the settings, then save the setup.
-If the settings the device will prompt you to edit them.
+Tap Next to verify the settings and save the setup.
+If the settings are incorrect, the device will prompt you to edit them.

 Wrapping It Up

 This article makes setting up email on the iPhone Mail app very easy; just follow the outlined steps to get started and contact support if you need assistance.